mollyviau/storefront-testing-suite/evidence/exploratory/exploratory-session-1-notes.md

 - Per-request response times for existing versus non-existent accounts were not measured.
 The DevTools "Finish" figure is cumulative across the request panel, so a timing side-channel is neither confirmed nor ruled out.
 - Token reuse and superseded-token behaviour was planned but not completed.
 The 15-minute reset lock made repeated token generation impractical within the time-box.

+All evidence files referenced above are stored in evidence/exploratory/ in the project repository, named exploratory-s1-01 through exploratory-s1-18.